Plan to Evacuate

 If you evacuated for the storm, check with local officials both where you’re staying and back home before you travel.

-Residents returning to disaster-affected areas after significant events should expect and prepare for disruptions to daily activities, and remember that returning home before storm debris is cleared is dangerous.
+- If you are returning to disaster-affected areas, after significant events prepare for disruptions to daily activities and remember that returning home before storm debris is cleared is dangerous.

 - Let friends and family know before you leave and when you arrive.

 - Charge devices and consider getting back-up batteries in case power-outages continue.

 - Fill up your gas tank and consider downloading a fuel app to check for outages along your route.

 - Bring supplies such as water and non-perishable food for the car ride.

 - Avoid downed power or utility lines, they may be live with deadly voltage.
 Stay away and report them immediately to your power or utility company.

 - Only use generators outside and away from your home and NEVER run a generator inside a home or garage or connect it to your home's electrical system.